 The research team examined sleep records from 90,903 participants who self-reported their sleep duration.
 Of these, 19,816 individuals averaging less than seven hours of sleep per night were classified as sleep-deprived.
 These participants were then divided into four groups based on the amount of sleep they got on weekends and tracked over an average of 14 years.

-The findings revealed that the group with the most weekend sleep had a 19% lower rate of heart disease compared to the group with the least weekend sleep.
+The results showed that participants who got the most weekend sleep had a 19% lower incidence of heart disease compared to those with the least weekend recovery sleep.
 However, experts caution that the study establishes a correlation, not causation, and other unaccounted factors may have influenced the results.

 Lim Hye Jung, HEALTH IN NEWS TEAM